oVirt/ovirt-site/source/engine/jmx-support.html.md

 # JMX Support

-Starting ffrom 3.6, we can interact with the application server JMX API using the internal ovirt credentials.
+Starting from 3.6, we can interact with the application server JMX API using the internal ovirt credentials.
-By default its listening **localhost:8706** and every super user such as admin@internal can login.
+By default its listening **localhost:8706** and every **superuser** such as **admin@internal** can login.
 To change the interface settings create a `/etc/ovirt-engine/engine.conf.d/20-setup-jmx-debug.conf` with:

        ENGINE_JMX_INTERFACE=public

-Using the jboss-cli.sh you can interact with ovirt JMX console from the command line and its beans to do things such as:
+Using the jboss-cli.sh you can interact with ovirt JMX console and its beans to do things such as:

 *   add/change **loggers** and change **logging level**
 *   get statistics on **transactions**, connections, **threading**
 *   **redeploy**, **shutdown** the instance
 *   stats from exposed oVirt beans like **LockManager** (see what engine entities are locked for provisioning)

+This list is partial.
+JMX is an API and we can expose whatever management functionality is needed.

 # Usage